 “It’s taught like any other subject, especially in the castles,” Maya answered.
 “But, I learned more from speaking it with Tricon and his family growing up.
 Weren’t you taught it?”

-Chantal started to ask another question, but she forgot what she was going to ask when Maya grabbed her arm and pulled her back.
-She started to protest, but the warning look on Maya’s face stopped her.
-The older woman nodded toward Tricon, and still confused, Chantal turned her attention to the dragon.
+Chantal started to ask when she’d met Tricon, but then Maya grabbed her arm and pulled her back.
+She forgot her question as she started to protest, but the warning look on Maya’s face stopped her.
+The older woman nodded toward Tricon and, still confused, Chantal turned her attention to the dragon.
 The world seemed to slow for her as she watched.

-He stopped at the other end of the courtyard, and as she watched, Tricon spread his wings.
-Folds of leathery hide spread taught between ribbings like huge fingers to reveal a wingspan of more than six meters.
+Tricon stopped at the other end of the courtyard and spread his wings.
+Folds of leathery hide spread taught between ribbings like huge fingers to reveal a wingspan of more than fifteen meters.
 The drake’s massive head turned toward his right shoulder and his chest dipped toward the ground pulling air into his lungs with a nasal whine.
 Tricon opened his mouth and a plume of fire erupted from it to roll down the full length of his body, overheating the already oppressive air and filling it with the stench of scorched dust.

 Chantal lowered the arms she’d raised to shield her face, blinking her eyes to clear them of tears.
 A thin layer of fog formed around Tricon’s glowing scales.
 It became difficult to dismiss the sight as her imagination when she heard the condensation hiss as it came into contact with the fire-treated scales.
 Tricon stood motionless until the last of the fog burned away, leaving the once dull, ruddy hide an amazing rose tinged gold gleaming in the sun.
 He pulled his wings back to his sides and proceeded to the wall where several saddles hung, leaving Chantal standing agape.